 …and so on.
 Take it a step further by making these keywords local.

 To really up the quality and competitiveness of your keywords, make them local.

 Consumers actively searching for locksmiths aren’t looking to find a business three states over.
 They want someone who can get to them quickly, like a locksmith business based in their local neighborhood.
 To optimize your keywords for local search, include “City, State” and “near me.”

 9. Pay attention to the length of your keywords.

 If we broke down Google searches by word length, they’d look something like this:

 Traditional SEO advice would say keep your target keywords under 4 words, and you’ll cater to almost 75% of searchers.

-However, if you want to be more competitive, longer search terms are where you’ll shine.
+However, if you want to be more competitive in marketing your locksmith business, longer search terms are where you’ll shine.
 More than 25% of searches contain 4+ words, making them long-tail keywords.
-More specific terms aren’t just more likely to bring you qualified traffic (people more ready to hire you), they’re also less competitive than the more common, shorter phrases.
+More specific terms aren’t just more likely to bring your locksmith business qualified traffic (people more ready to hire you), they’re also less competitive than the more common, shorter phrases.